Shape the future of Transit Public Safety in Los angeles

 benefits

 As a full-time sworn police officer with Metro DPS, you’ll receive a comprehensive and flexible benefits package designed to support you and your family.
-Through the Public Transportation Services Corporation, you can customize your coverage to fit your needs, whether that means enhancing your benefits, scaling back what you don’t need, or even waiving certain options for added credit.
-It’s a benefits program built around choice, value, and the people who keep Metro moving safely every day.
+Through LA Metro, you can customize your coverage to fit your needs, whether that means enhancing your benefits, scaling back what you don’t need or even waiving certain options for added credit.
+It’s a benefits program built around choice, value and the people who keep Metro moving safely every day.

 Retirement & Pension

-• Reciprocity with CalPERS (~700 CA public agencies)
+• Retirement Plan reciprocity with CalPERS (~700 CA public agencies)

 • Contributions (FY 2026):